Henry John Dobson

 Henry John Dobson ARCA RSW (1858–1928) was a 19th/20th century Scottish artist.
 He is best remembered for his 1893 portrait of Keir Hardie.

 Life

-He was born in St John's Town of Dalry in 1858, the son of Thomas Dobson, a wool merchant.
+He was born in St John's Town of Dalry in 1858, the son of Rebecca and Thomas Dobson, a wool merchant.
 He maintained a studio in St John's Town of Dalry which still exists and is now the public library.

-He trained at the School of Design and Royal Institution in Edinburgh.
+He trained at the Trustees Academy School of Design in Edinburgh and also studied at the Royal Scottish Academy.

 In the 1890s he was living in Bradford.

 In 1911 he had studios at 108 George Street in Edinburgh's First New Town and lived at 12 Leven Terrace in the Bruntsfield district.

 He died on 5 July 1928 and is buried in Liberton Cemetery.
 The grave lies against the east wall of the north cemetery, midway along its length.